karthiksekarnz/udacity-dend-project/readme.md

 I have chosen Spark & S3 parquet to build a data lake because the IMDB dataset is very huge and ratings keep changing all the time.<br>
 Had I chosen a data warehouse like Redshift, we need to run a lot of update queries on a daily basis, and it might end up.</p>

+### Challenges
+The challenge with the TMDB dataset is it contains a lot of small JSON files.<br>
+It turned out that Spark seem to be efficient with few big files rather than a lot of small files.<br>
+I was not able to use AWS Glue with the Udacity account, I'll use AWS glue crawler for this use case in the future.

 ### The data was increased by 100x?
 <p>The IMDB dataset is huge, some csv files contains as much as 50 Million records.
 I have used only with a subset of this dataset for a year.
 I couldn't use Spark to it's full potential in the Udacity workspace, I was getting out of memory errors.</p>